ottokruse/generative-ai-toolkit/README.md

 In the simplest case, you would use the user ID as auth context.
 For example, if you're using Amazon Cognito, you could use the `sub` claim from the user's access token as auth context.

-You can set the auth context on a `BedrockConverseAgent` instance like so (and this is propagated to the conversation history instance your agent uses):
+You can manually set the auth context on a `BedrockConverseAgent` instance like so (and this is propagated to the conversation history instance your agent uses):

 ```python
 agent.set_auth_context("<my-user-id>")
 ```

+> If you use the `Runner` (see above) you don't have to call `agent.set_auth_context(...)` manually, but rather you should provide an `auth_context_fn`, which is explained in the next paragraph.

 > If you have custom needs, for example you want to allow some users, but not all, to share conversations, you likely need to implement a custom conversation history class to support your auth context scheme (e.g. you could subclass `DynamoDbConversationHistory` and customize the logic).